blemmenes/radosgw_usage_exporter/README.md

 # Ceph RADOSGW Usage Exporter

-[Prometheus](https://prometheus.io/) exporter that scrapes [Ceph](http://ceph.com/) RADOSGW usage information (operations and buckets).
+[Prometheus](https://prometheus.io/) exporter that scrapes [Ceph](http://ceph.com/) Ceph Object Gateway (RGW) usage information: operations and buckets.
-This information is gathered from a RADOSGW using the [Admin Operations API](http://docs.ceph.com/docs/master/radosgw/adminops/).
+This information is gathered using the
+[Admin Operations API](http://docs.ceph.com/docs/master/radosgw/adminops/).

-This exporter was based off from both (https://www.robustperception.io/writing-a-jenkins-exporter-in-python/) and the more elaborate Jenkins exporter here (https://github.com/lovoo/jenkins_exporter).
+This exporter was based on both (https://www.robustperception.io/writing-a-jenkins-exporter-in-python/) and the more elaborate Jenkins exporter found at (https://github.com/lovoo/jenkins_exporter).

 ## Requirements

-* Working Ceph Cluster with Object Gateways setup.
+* Functional Ceph Cluster with the Ceph Object Gateway.
-* Ceph RADOSGWs must beconfigured to gather usage information as this is not on by default.
-The miniumum is to enable it via `ceph.conf` as below.
-There are however other options that are available and should be considered [here](http://docs.ceph.com/docs/master/radosgw/config-ref/).
+* Ceph RGW services must be configured to gather usage information as this is not on by default.
+At a miniumum this may be enabled via `ceph.conf` as below.
+There are also other options that should be considered [here](http://docs.ceph.com/docs/master/radosgw/config-ref/).
 ```
-rgw enable usage log = true
+rgw_enable_usage_log = true
 ```

 * Configure admin entry point (default is 'admin'):
 ```
-rgw admin entry = "admin"
+rgw_admin_entry = "admin"
 ```

 * Enable admin API (default is enabled):
 ```
-rgw enable apis = "s3, admin"
+rgw_enable_apis = "s3, admin"
 ```

-* This exporter requires a user that has the following capability, see the Admin Guide [here](http://docs.ceph.com/docs/master/radosgw/admin/#add-remove-admin-capabilities) for more details.
+* This exporter requires a user that has the following capabilities; see the Admin Guide [here](http://docs.ceph.com/docs/master/radosgw/admin/#add-remove-admin-capabilities) for more details.